Spodymun/ros2-lidar-explorer/README.md

 #### 🚀 4.
 Rebuild and Source the Workspace

-Once your changes are made:
+Once your changes are made, rebuild your ROS 2 workspace:

 ```bash
 cd ~/ws_lidar